 Floating debris (that is of a quantity and size likely to cause boat damage or influence a capsize) on a rising river indicates that the situation is worsening and River Condition D restrictions “No Rowing” apply.

 If in doubt, don’t go out!

-2. In the interests of safety only high performance juniors shall go downstream more than 20 metres beyond the Club Steps
+- In the interests of safety only competent juniors shall go downstream more than 20 metres beyond the Club Steps

-3. Restricted river usage: when the water is below the bottom yellow step boats must not go upstream further than the telephone wires at the top of the regatta straight –for more info refer to the RRC Low Water Rules
+- Restricted river usage:-When the water is below the bottom yellow step boats must not go upstream further than the telephone wires at the top of the regatta straight –for more info refer to the RRC Low Water Rules

-4. Restricted river usage to apply each year for the period 1 November to 1 Mar.
-When there is no safety launch positioned between the Wall and Backney Bridge, no junior cox shall go upstream further than the telephone wires at the top of the regatta straight.
-No junior cox shall remain upstream of the telephone wires at the top of the regatta straight when there is no safety launch positioned between the Wall and Backney Bridge.
+- Restricted river usage to apply each year for the period 1 November to 1 Mar.
+When there is no coaching launch positioned between the Wall and Backney Bridge, no junior cox shall go upstream further than the telephone wires at the top of the regatta straight.
+No junior cox shall remain upstream of the overhead power lines at the top of the regatta straight when there is no coaching launch positioned between the Wall and Backney Bridge.

-9. Mist/Fog –At times when visibility is reduced due to mist or fog the following shall apply:
+- Mist/Fog –At times when visibility is reduced due to mist or fog the following shall apply

-c.
-If visibility is less that 400m i.e. cannot see the A40 Bridge, then a small group (up to 3) of boats may row together within visible distance of each other and always in same direction, they must stop and regroup if visibility is lost, all boat captains/cox must come to clear understanding on how to proceed.
-‘Boats on Water’ must be entered in the boat booking register by the Boat Captain or Coach, if three boats are already out on water then wait until crews return to club before going out.
+- If visibility is less that 400me cannot see the A40 Bridge, then a small group (up to 3) of coxed boats may row together within visible distance of each other and always in same direction, they must stop and regroup if visibility is lost, all boat captain’s/cox’s must come to clear understanding on how to proceed.
+‘Boats on Water’ must be entered in the Boat Register by the Boat Captain or Coach, if three boats are already out on water then others must wait until crews return to club before going out.